UNM-CARC/webinfo/office_hours.md

 # Open Office and Consultation Hours

-**Office hours on September 13th and 14th are cancelled due to the scheduled CARC shutdown.
-The shutdown is to accomodate power upgrades.**

 ---
 The Center for Advanced Research Computing offers weekly office hours.
 We are here to help you with any questions or issues you have related to CARC and look forward to meeting with you.